endymion/ryanalynporter-com/source/_posts/2009-06-25-authorizing-users-between-web-sites-with-open-sesame.markdown

 I also needed a way to pass parameters from one site to another, and so I added an ```OpenSesame::Message``` class, for protecting the integrity of a string without encrypting it.

+# Update - October 13 2012

+When I originally built OpenSesame, I needed it for passing traffic between two Rails apps.
+Tiesto.com, and VenueDriver.com.
+Recently, I wanted to use it to pass authorized traffic between two Sinatra apps.
+I discovered that I had built it to depend on Rails.
+And also to depend on both sites being on computers that are in the UTC time zone.
+I rebuilt OpenSesame to use Ruby, without Rails.
+I packaged it as a Ruby gem and published it on RubyGems.org.
+I also added Yardoc documentation, and I confirmed 100% RSpec test coverage using SimpleCov.

 # Mechanism

 Web Site A has an authenticated user that it wants to send to a protected feature on Web Site B.  It generates an authorization token that consists of a cryptographic hash of a timestamp plus a secret, plus the timestamp in plaintext.